Empress-1stlady/Portfolio/README.md

 <!--Mention your top/relevant skills here- core and soft skills-->
 ## Skills
+a. ✅ Data cleaning and Transformation
+b. ✅ Data Wrangling
+c. ✅

 ## Projects
 a.
 I helped reduced the tension of alleged gender ineqality issue at Palmoria Group